 Common Breeds in San Diego Dog Bite Claims

-While any dog breed can potentially bite, certain breeds are more commonly involved in San Diego dog bite claims due to their size/strength, and commonality.
+While any dog breed can potentially bite, certain breeds are more commonly involved in San Diego dog bite claims due to their size/strength and commonality.
 Large and powerful breeds are known for their strength and powerful bite force.
 These dogs may be marked by their protectiveness and may be considered guard dogs.
 Common types of large and powerful breeds include Pit Bulls, German Shepherds, Rottweilers, and Doberman Pinschers.

 Medium-sized protective breeds are slightly smaller but are marked by still being energetic and strong.
 If not properly trained, these dogs might exhibit aggressive behavior and act territorial.
 Some medium-sized protective breeds include Boxers, Huskies, and Chow Chows.